scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - For the router that manages the interface: the neighbor interface underlay address.
 - For the routers that do not manage the interface:  "intra-protocol" address of the router that does.

-In order to forward traffic to service endpoint addresses (`DT/DS` == 0b01 in the [common header](#common-header)), a border router must translate service numbers into concrete host addresses.
+In order to forward traffic to a service endpoint addresse (`DT/DS` == 0b01 in the [common header](#common-header)), a border router translates the service number into a specific destination address.
 The method used to accomplish the translation is not defined by this document.
 It only depends on the implementation and the choices of each AS's administrator.
 In current practice this is accomplished by way of a configuration file.
-There are currently only two services addressed in this manner.
-As a result it is practical to maintain a static mapping in a configuration file.
-Other methods have been used, including DNS.

 ## Path Construction (Segment Combinations) {#construction}